 Keeping in line with the “people treating live videos as regular videos” mistake, this is always a good tip: you’re in a conversation, not in a unidirectional broadcast.

 Pay special attention to the questions and requests for clarifications that come out, as they are unmissable opportunities to show you’re paying attention to what your audience is needing at the moment.
+It’ll help you boost quality interactions with your audience and increase brand presence.

 Take a look at this interview with Daisy Ridley from Star Wars The Last Jedi.
 In some sense, it’s your typical TV interview.
 However, the host is getting her questions from the people watching at home, and some of them really throw Daisy off guard.
 That’s part of the fun!

-This is key in live videos, as Facebook Live has already proven: live videos on the platform have 10 times more comments than non-live videos.
+Negagement is key in live videos, as Facebook Live has already proven: live videos on the platform have 10 times more comments than non-live videos.

 #5 Get creative